-On the field, Wentz played pretty well for the most part in his first season with Indianapolis.
+On the field, Wentz played pretty well for the most part in his only season with Indianapolis.
 However, he struggled down the stretch.
 That included a disastrous performance in a season-ending Week 18 loss to the Jacksonville Jaguars.

-Indianapolis Colts bring in Teddy Bridgewater for competition
+Indianapolis Colts bring in Teddy Bridgewater

 - Carson Wentz stats: 62.4% completion, 3,563 yards, 28 total TD, 7 INT, 94.6 rating